 Frustrated, you decide to let them give it a shot.
 Keeping a close eye on their work, you notice that they are completely forgetting a step.
-Unfortunately, you have just become a victim of mistake #6…not properly training your online worker.
+Unfortunately, you have just become a victim of mistake #6…not properly onboarding the online worker.

-Step 1: Create detailed training guides with step by step processes.
+Step 1: Create detailed onboarding guides with step by step processes.

 Step 3: Use TeamViewer to share your screen.
 First, you want to show the worker the process on your screen.
 They will get an overview and be able to answer questions.

 Step 4: Use TeamViewer to view their screen.
 After 2 or 3 sessions on your screen, test them by having them go through the process with you watching.
 Provide feedback while they are going through the process so that they are perfect once you let them go on their own.

 Step 5: Provide them with the onboarding guide and have them update it as parts of the process changes.
 It is their responsibility to keep it as updated as possible for future workers.

 When you follow this set of onboarding directions, you will be able to confidently leave them to run the process on their own.
 It’s always smart to check in 1-4 times per month to make sure all is fine and dandy!

 Mistake #7: Not Getting Other Workers Onboarded in Your Free Time